eascodes/100-days-code/log.md

 **Thoughts** This was definitely my favorite module.
 Some of the questions stumped me but I enjoyed working through the challenges.
 I'm excited to learn about Object Oriented Programming.

 **Link(s) to work** https://www.freecodecamp.org/eascodes

+## Day 57: December 25, 2021

+**Today's Progress**: Today I started the Object Oriented Programming module on the FreeCodeCamp JavaScript course.
+I also shared with my mom the bakery website prototype that I created for her for Christmas.

+**Thoughts** I loved sharing the bakery website with my mom!
+It was an awesome experience to apply my learning experience with coding.
+There is still more work to do on the website but I can build it with her as she moves forward with her plans.

+**Link(s) to work** https://emily.schtubbs.com/mountain-view-bakery/